 - We ask whether there is anyone in your family who has had CJD because some types of CJD can be inherited.
-These types of CJD are caused by faulty genes and may be passed from parent to child. - We ask whether you have had surgery on the brain or spinal cord because some of these operations used to use grafts of 'dura mater' (the tough lining round the brain and spinal cord).
-Some of these grafts have been linked to CJD infection; these grafts are no longer used. - We ask whether you have had a large number of blood transfusions as this could be related to an increased risk of variant CJD (vCJD). vCJD can be spread through blood transfusions.

-We do not know how many blood donors are infected with vCJD, even though they appear to be healthy, or how easily vCJD might spread through blood transfusions.
+These types of CJD are caused by faulty genes and may be passed from parent to child. - We ask whether you have had surgery on your brain or spinal cord because in the past some of these operations used grafts of 'dura mater'.
+Dura mater is the tough lining round the brain and spinal cord.
+Some of these grafts have been linked to CJD infection; these grafts are no longer used. - We ask whether you have had a large number of blood transfusions, as this could be related to an increased risk of variant CJD (vCJD). vCJD can be spread through blood transfusions.
+We do not know how many blood donors are infected with vCJD or how easily vCJD might spread through blood transfusions.
 This means that the risk of vCJD to someone who has received blood is very uncertain.
 It is only worth considering if patients have received extremely large amounts of blood.
 Even then the risk is still very uncertain.